nhwivo/nhwivo.github.io/docs/my-projects/process_MSA.md

 ### Results
 ---------------------------------------------------------------
 *Aliview*, an alignment viewer and editor software, was used to visually check the results.
-As seen in a snipet of the cleaned result below, flanking regions between other sequences are cleaned based on the reference genome _BMORI_R.
+As seen in a snippet of the cleaned result below, flanking regions between other sequences are cleaned based on the reference genome _BMORI_R.

 ![MSA_result](/assets/img/process_MSA_result.png)